Disulfiram for Alcohol Addiction: How It Works Safely

 What is Disulfiram?

-Disulfiram (also known by the brand name Antabuse) is a medication that is used to treat chronic alcoholism.
+Doctors use disulfiram (also known by the brand name Antabuse) to treat chronic alcoholism.

-Disulfiram can work well for people who want to cut back on their drinking or stop drinking altogether.
-If someone taking the medication drinks alcohol, they’ll experience a variety of unpleasant and even dangerous physical side effects.
-It’s most effective for people who are committed to their sobriety.
+Disulfiram can work well for people who want to cut back on their drinking or stop drinking altogether, as a treatment of alcohol use disorder.
+If a person taking the medication drinks alcohol, they may have many unpleasant and even dangerous side effects.
+Most effective for people who are committed to their sobriety.
 Otherwise, a person could simply stop taking the medication if they decide to start drinking alcohol again.

-Disulfiram was the first drug to be approved by the FDA for the treatment of alcohol use disorder and alcohol abuse in 1951.1 It was the most common medication used for alcoholism treatment during the 20th century.
+Disulfiram was the first drug approved by the FDA for treating alcohol use disorder in 1951.
+The most common medication for alcoholism treatment in the 20th century was.

-Today, Antabuse is typically replaced or used with newer drugs like Revia, Vivitrol (naltrexone), and Campral (acamprosate).
+Today, doctors typically replace Antabuse or use it alongside newer drugs like Revia, Vivitrol (naltrexone), and Campral (acamprosate).
 These newer drugs work differently because they directly interact with brain chemistry.

 How Does Disulfiram Work?

-Unlike newer drugs (Revia, Vivitrol, Campral), which directly interact with brain chemistry to treat alcoholism, disulfiram does not do this.
+Disulfiram is different from newer drugs like Revia, Vivitrol, and Campral.
+These newer drugs work directly with brain chemistry to treat alcoholism, but disulfiram does not.
 Instead, it discourages the consumption of alcohol by interfering with the way your body digests and absorbs alcohol.
 This produces very unpleasant side effects, which make you not want to drink alcohol anymore.

 Disulfiram does not treat alcohol withdrawal symptoms or reduce cravings.
-It’s designed to be taken regularly by mouth in tablet form (250 mg or 500 mg tablets).
+You should take it regularly by mouth in tablet form (250 mg or 500 mg tablets).
 People who use disulfiram for alcohol addiction treatment take it once per day.

 Disulfiram is not available OTC and must be prescribed by a doctor.
-A medical doctor will also be able to determine if Antabuse is the right medication for your alcohol dependence treatment or if there is a better alternative available.
+A medical doctor will also be able to determine if Antabuse is the right medication for your alcohol dependence treatment, based on your addiction treatment history or if there is a better alternative available.

 What Happens If You Drink Alcohol While Taking Disulfiram?

-A disulfiram reaction with alcohol can occur if you drink while you’re taking the medication.
-This reaction will produce very unpleasant or dangerous side effects like:2
+• A disulfiram reaction with alcohol can occur if you drink while you’re taking the medication.
+This reaction will produce very unpleasant or dangerous side effects like:Sweating

 • Flushing of the upper chest and face